The information in this article applies to:

 Steam Stalls require a sloped ceiling to prevent condensation build up.
 To slope the ceiling we will use the Ceiling Plane tool to draw a sloped ceiling and control it's pitch.

-Under the Ceiling Plane Specification dialog, lock the Inside Bottom and change the Pitch to 1" in 12" or 4.76° and click OK.
+- Under the Ceiling Plane Specification dialog, place the radio button in the Lock Inside Bottom Height option and change the Lock Pitch to 1" in 12" or 4.76° and click OK.

 Installing the floor

-Open the Room Specification dialog for the shower and click the Floor Finish (K)... button then click the Delete button to remove all the floor finish layers from this room.
+- Open the Room Specification dialog for the shower and on the structure panel, click the Floor Finish (K) Edit button and then the Delete button to remove all the floor finish layers from this room.
 Click OK on both the Floor Finish Definition and Room Specification dialogs.

-Click Library> Library Browser... and browser to Chief Architect Core Catalogs> Architectural> Fixtures> Showers> Shower Pans and choose the Square pan.
+- Navigate to View> Library Browser and browse to Chief Architect Core Catalogs> Architectural> Fixtures> Showers> Shower Pans and choose the Square pan.

-Now as an optional last step you can open the steam shower's room definition dialog and remove the default base molding from the Moldings tab.
+Now as an optional last step you can open the steam shower's room definition dialog and remove the default base molding from the Moldings panel.

 You steam shower, for all intents and purposes is now complete.
 You can add the door style of your choosing and other finishing touches to the bathroom if you like.